Home » Drink

 Despite the industrialisation, the city centre retained a lot of its mediaeval buildings.
 However, because of the industrialisation, the city was a target during World War 2.
 On the night of 14/15 November 1940 Hitler ordered a bombing raid on the city.
 Most of the city centre was destroyed, including the interior of St Michael’s cathedral, and over 500 people lost their lives.
 Coventry has since become a city of peace and reconciliation and has twinned with some 23 cities across the world, including Dresden and Volvograd (formerly Stalingrad), both cities which also suffered devastating attacks during World War 2.

 These days, Coventry is a lively city.
 With two universities, it’s also a young city with a diverse population which has an average age of 33 years.
-It is also the 2021 UK City of Culture, the start of which was slightly delayed due to the pandemic.
-As a result there are lots of events happening up until May.
+It was also the 2021 UK City of Culture, the start of which was slightly delayed due to the pandemic.

 Although much of mediaeval Coventry was destroyed it is possible to see some older buildings in the city.
 Mediaeval Spon Street is largely comprised of old buildings although not all of these were originally built on the site but were relocated from other parts of the city.